dekorateio/dekorate/docs/documentation/helm.md

 ### Helm

-Dekorate also supports generating manifests for `helm`.
-To make use of this feature you need to add:
+To let Dekorate to generate the Helm manifest files for a project, simply declare the following dependency part of your pom file:

 ```xml
 <dependency>